-(1) Justice shall be administered by the Supreme Court of Cassation, the Supreme Administrative Court, courts of appeal, regional courts, courts-martial and district courts.

-(2) Specialized courts may be set up by virtue of law.

-(3) There shall be no extraordinary courts.
+- (1) Justice shall be administered by the Supreme Court of Cassation, the Supreme Administrative Court, courts of appeal, regional courts, courts-martial and district courts. - (2) Specialized courts may be set up by virtue of law. - (3) There shall be no extraordinary courts.

-(1) The courts shall supervise the legality of the acts and actions of the administrative bodies.(2) Citizens and legal persons shall be free to contest any administrative act which affects them, except those listed expressly by the laws.
+- (1) The courts shall supervise the legality of the acts and actions of the administrative bodies. - (2) Citizens and legal entities shall be free to challange any administrative act which affects them, except those listed expressly by the laws.

-(1) The courts shall ensure equality and equal conditions for competition of the parties in the judicial trial.

-(2) Judicial proceedings shall ensure the establishment of truth.

-(3) All courts shall conduct their hearings in public, unless provided otherwise by law.

-(4) All court rulings shall be motivated.
+- (1) The courts shall ensure equality and equal opportunities for all the parties in the judicial trail to present their case. - (2) Judicial proceedings shall ensure the establishment of truth. - (3) All courts shall conduct their hearings in public, unless provided otherwise by law. - (4) All court rulings shall be motivated.

-(1) Citizens and juridical persons shall have the right to legal counsel at all stages of a trial.(2) The procedure by which the right to legal counsel shall be practiced shall be established by law.
+- (1) Citizens and legal entities shall have the right to legal counsel at all stages of a trial. - (2) The procedure by which the right to legal counsel shall be practiced shall be established by law.